-Lung cancer, by far the leading cause of cancer death, has fewer mysteries to hide behind thanks to Joshua Lopez.
-The biology major and aspiring doctor has spent two summers at City of Hope, one of the nation’s leading cancer research and treatment centers.
-There, he's been studying it on the genetic level, as well as studying early detection techniques to improve patient survival.
-He also gained first-hand experience in the operating room, where he observed his mentoring physician at work—thanks to his REU (Research Experience for Undergradutes).
+Lung cancer has fewer mysteries to hide behind thanks to Joshua Lopez.
+The biology major and aspiring doctor spent two summers at City of Hope, one of the nation’s leading cancer research and treatment centers, studying the disease on the genetic level.
+He also gained first-hand experience in the operating room, where he observed his mentoring physician at work—thanks to his REU (Research Experience for Undergraduates).

 Thanks to Whittier College’s Health Professions Shadowing program, students have opportunities to see what professionals really do in their fields.
 Students watch health professionals at work, ask questions as time permits, and can—if the professionals agree—repeat their visit.
 The professionals pass on their enthusiasm and feedback, enabling students to make informed career choices.

-Medical schools where Whittier graduates have been accepted include UCLA, UC Irvine, UC San Diego, UC San Francisco, UC Davis, University of Southern California, Georgetown University, Harvard University, Medical College of Wisconsin, New York University, Oregon Health Sciences University, Stanford University, Tufts University, Tulane University, University of Colorado, Vanderbilt University, and Yale University.
+Medical schools where Whittier graduates have been accepted include UCLA, UC San Diego, UC San Francisco, UC Davis, University of Southern California, Georgetown University, Harvard University, New York University, Stanford University, Tufts University, Vanderbilt University, and Yale University, among many others.

 Every year, 90,000 birds—many of which are of global conservation concern—take refuge in the marshes and mudflats of Hong Kong’s Mai Po wetlands.
-It’s in this rich wetland—one of the most important in the world—that Whittier students have the amazing opportunity to conduct self-designed research projects in order to understand how it, and others like it, works.
+It’s in this rich wetland—one of the most important in the world—that Whittier students have the amazing opportunity to conduct self-designed research projects in order to understand how this habitat, and others like it, work.

 Students enrolled in Water and Food: An Exploration of Hong Kong spend May Term in both the wetlands and urban Hong Kong, where they work with an elementary school that hosts a certified organic rooftop garden.
 The service-learning opportunity gives Whittier students a view of the unique solutions to the problem of land-use planning and food security, in a city where land isn’t cheap.

-Led by Professor of Biology Cheryl Swift, students leave the trip with a deeper understanding of the world’s challenges—and the ways they can help solve them.
+Led by professor Cheryl Swift, students leave the trip with a deeper understanding of the world’s challenges—and the ways they can help solve them.